nodejs/user-feedback/CONTRIBUTING.md

 ## Vocabulary

-* A **Contributor** is any individual creating or commenting on an issue or pull request.
+* A **Contributor** is any individual gathering data, performing outreach, feedback collection, organizing meetings, organizing events, taking notes or providing written feedback.
+As much as possible, we try to capture attribution of these actions with an [issue](https://github.com/nodejs/user-feedback/issues) or a [pull request](https://github.com/nodejs/user-feedback/pulls).
-* A **Collaborator** is a contributor who has been given write access to the repository
+* A **Collaborator** is a **_Contributor_** who has been given write access to the repository.
+* A **Member** is a **_Collaborator_** with voting rights who has met the requirements of participation to be considered for acceptance, and subsequently voted in by the Node.js CommComm voting process.

 -You may start to take a look at any issues (https://github.com/nodejs/user-feedback/issues).

 # Contributions